NVIDIA/NeMo/docs/source/tools/comparison_tool.rst

     --names_compared, -nc names of the two fields that will be compared, example: pred_text_contextnet pred_text_conformer.
     --show_statistics, -shst field name for which you want to see statistics (optional).
 Example: pred_text_contextnet.

-Comparison tool (in SDE) takes as an input a JSON manifest file (that describes speech datasets in NeMo).
+CT takes a JSON manifest file (that describes speech datasets in NeMo) as an input.
 It should contain the following fields:

 * `audio_filepath` (path to audio file)
 * `duration` (duration of the audio file in seconds)